Nikolay-Lysenko/dodecaphony/README.md

 ```

 [Default config](https://github.com/Nikolay-Lysenko/dodecaphony/blob/master/dodecaphony/configs/default_config.yml) is used if `-c` argument is not passed.
 Advanced usage will be covered in a special guide.

+If you are on Mac OS, please check that [parallelism is enabled](https://stackoverflow.com/questions/50168647/multiprocessing-causes-python-to-crash-and-gives-an-error-may-have-been-in-progr).